Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 Not only is the architecture of the museum really cool to capture in aurora photos as it provides a really cool tonal and visual contrast to the lights, but the museum area has a pretty clear view to the northern horizon, where you’ll see the majority of the lights’ activity.

-It’s also on the edge of the city center bordering the river, so you won’t have a ton of light pollution in that direction.
+It’s also on the edge of the center at the edge of the river, so you won’t have a ton of light pollution in that direction, since it faces away from the city center towards a more suburban area

 That said, this isn’t the ideal spot to see the Northern lights because there is still a good deal of light pollution from Rovaniemi city center, which will impact your eye’s ability to perceive the aurora (and your camera’s ability to capture it).